RainOfStone/RainOfStone/README.md

 - 👋 Hi, I’m @RainOfStone
-- 👀 I’m interested in web dev
+- 👀 I’m interested in IT
-- 🌱 I’m currently learning fullstacks web dev
+- 🌱 I’m currently learning IT fundementals
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me bloxooff@gmail.com
-- ⚡ Fun fact: The!
+- ⚡ Fun fact:

 <!---
 RainOfStone/RainOfStone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.